mohssen346/Exercise_kntu/README.md

 # Exercise
-## The programs written for the exercises are Python classes
+## The programs written for the exercises are Python classes1